nasa/cumulus-docs/docs/cumulus-task-message-flow.md

 <img src="/images/cumulus-task-message-flow.png">

-This flow is detailed in sections below.
+This steps in this flow are detailed in sections below.

 ## Cumulus Message Format